 The entire editorial workflow is handled via the OS.
 Each article is first evaluated by the editor-in-chief for the originality and scientific rigor of its research.
-If it passes this first test, the editor-in-chief forward the manuscript to the most suitable editor depending on the subject matter and availability.
+If it passes this first test, the editor-in-chief forwards the manuscript to the most suitable editor depending on the subject matter and availability.

 I. Editor decides on the procedure

 The editor rejects the manuscript if

-a) He finds the manuscript is of unsatisfactory quality or
+a) He/She finds the manuscript is of unsatisfactory quality or

 b) The manuscript subject matter does not suit the journal's content.

-If the editor does not reject the manuscript, he forwards it to at least two peer reviewers for assessment.
+If the editor does not reject the manuscript, he/she forwards it to at least two peer reviewers for assessment.
 The editor of JNSA assigns independent referees and then makes a decision on their reports, with the final decision made by the editor-in-chief.

 II.
 Peer review process

 The manuscript is assessed by peer reviewers.
 After assessing the manuscript, the peer reviewers send their reports to the editor.
 The peer reviewers give a recommendation as to the further course of action.

 The editor decides on the further course of action.
 The manuscript is